MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Windows Insider Release Notes

-Read all about our Windows Insider features here.
-We are excited to share our upcoming features and improvements!
+Here is the list of the upcoming features that you can try out today in our Windows Insider build.

 | Feature                                                | Description                                                                                    | Available in insider builds |
 |--------------------------------------------------------|------------------------------------------------------------------------------------------------|-----------------------------|